 The Company groups its assets into units for determination of whether to recognize and measure impairment losses on fixed assets on the basis of this grouping and determines whether to actually recognize impairment losses on assets or asset groups whenever there is an impairment indication.
 With respect to goodwill, each business unit to which goodwill belongs is tested for impairment.
 The impairment test is performed by comparing the total amount of undiscounted future cash flows of each business unit with the aggregated amount consisting of the carrying amount of asset groups related to the business unit and the carrying amount of goodwill.
 If the recognition of an impairment loss is deemed necessary, the carrying amount is reduced to a recoverable amount, and the resulted decrease in the carrying amount is recognized as an impairment loss.
-As Sumitomo SHI FW Energie B.V. has faced significant changes in the market environment with capital investment in the market of boilers for power generation expected to be shifted from that for coal, which is conventionally the major fuel, to that for biomass and recyclable fuels, there are indications of impairment of goodwill.
-Accordingly, the Group performed impairment tests during the current fiscal year.
+As Lafert S.p.A has recognized recurring operating losses after deducting amortization of goodwill for some consecutive years due to factors such as increases in prices of raw materials and procured items, there are indications of impairment of goodwill.
+Accordingly, the Company group performed impairment tests during the current fiscal year.